Esri/arcgis-maps-sdk-java-samples/map_view/show-location-history/README.md

 ## How to use the sample

 Click the button to start tracking your location, which will appear as points on the map.
 A line will connect the points for easier visualization.
 Click the button again to stop updating the location history.
-This sample uses a simulated data source to allow the sample to be useful on desktop/non-mobile devices.
+This sample uses a simulated data source to allow the sample to be useful on devices without a location data source.

 ## How it works